Why You Should Never Charge Your Phone in Rental Cars

 Protect yourself—and your information.
 Think twice about plugging your phone into a rental car.

 Whether you booked a rental car for your vacation or are hailing an Uber home after a night out with friends, it’s tempting to plug your dying phone into your rideshare or rental car’s USB port to charge.
 However, charging your smartphone in a car that isn’t your own could be disastrous.
-Rental cars, like airports and train stations, are some of the places you should never charge your phone.

 First of all, you should never plug your phone into a public USB port, and that includes rental cars and essentially any cars that you don’t own.
 “The USB cable and outlet are designed not only to charge the connected device, but they are also designed for two-way data transfer,” John Burkhauser, an auto repair specialist and director of educational programs at Bolt On Technology, tells Reader’s Digest.
 “When the phone is plugged into the active outlet, usually located at the front of the vehicle, both the phone and the vehicle systems will talk to each other.”
 Translation?
 Using that USB port can transfer information from your phone to the car, and the car can store private information from your phone.
-(Here are 13 ways hackers get you when you travel.)

 “Most everything you do with the phone and the vehicle systems will be stored in the vehicle’s memory,” says Burkhauser.
 “Your music list, text numbers, the addresses you looked for using GPS, and more.
 When you disconnect, you leave all this information behind.
 This can be accessed by anyone who uses the vehicle after you.”